SmartAdvisorOnline

 Category NordVPN Surfshark What it means in Germany

-Kill switch Strong (system‑wide options) Strong (varies by platform) Prevents IP exposure during drops (Abmahnung safety)
+Kill switch Strong (system‑wide options) Strong (varies by platform) Blocks fallback traffic during tunnel drops; it does not provide legal protection

 Leak protection DNS/IPv6 hardening DNS/IPv6 hardening Reduces ISP resolver leaks; see DNS leak guide